Ostap4ello/Ostap4ello/README.md

 - 👋 Hi, I’m @Ostap4ello
 - 👀 I’m interested in programming
+- 🖥️ I'm working in Linux enviroment
+- 📖 I'm familiar with Python and C/C++
-- 🌱 I’m currently learning .GIT
+- 🌱 I’m currently improving my C++ knowledge and experience.
 - That's it >:)

 <!---